asmundwien/safer-version-lens/README.md

 - Check the extension is enabled (use `Toggle Enabled` command if needed)
 - Open package.json
-- Do you even have dependencies, devDependencies, peerDependencies, or packageManager?
+- Ensure the file contains dependencies, devDependencies, peerDependencies, or a packageManager field

 **Suggestions look outdated?**